Tuxiboule/maxcard/README.md

 ![](icon.png)

 ## About
-Maxcard is an interactive web application that allows users to guess and add Yu-Gi-Oh! cards to a validated list.
-The goal is to name as many cards as possible within a given time limit, with additional features for importing and exporting validated cards.
-The project is containerized with Docker and the files are served by Nginx.
+Maxcard is an interactive web application that allows users to guess a maximum if Yu-Gi-Oh! cards ion a limited time.
+The project is made in python/js, containerized with Docker and the files are served by Nginx.

 ## Features
 Validated Card Addition: Users can enter the names of Yu-Gi-Oh! cards and add them to a validated list.